Double taxation treaties in Andorra

 The procedure: tax treaties with Andorra until today

-Andorra is about to sign tax treaties with several European Community members, with Netherlands, Belgium, Switzerland and even with various Middle Eastern countries.
-Double tax treaties to avoid a double taxation have already been signed and ratified with Andorra’s neighbours France and Spain as well as Portugal.
+Andorra is in the process of signing tax treaties with several European countries such as Lithuania, Belgium and Switzerland, as well as with some Middle Eastern countries.
+Double tax treaties to avoid a double taxation have already been signed and ratified with Andorra’s neighbours France and Spain, as well as Portugal.
 Andorra has already signed an agreement with Luxembourg, Liechtenstein, Malta, Cyprus, the United Arab Emirates, San Marino and Hungary.

 The agreements signed with France and Spain entered into force in January 2016 and the agreement signed with San Marino entered into force on 1 January 2022.

-Negotiations with the Czech Republic have been successfully concluded and it is expected that in 2022 each government will move forward with its internal procedures in order to proceed with signature in the future.
-The DTA with Croatia was signed in October 2022 and is awaiting ratification.
-Similarly, negotiations with Lithuania and other EU countries are already underway and options with Germany started to be explored in 2020.
+The DTA with Croatia was signed in October 2022 and entered into force in October 2023.
+Similarly, negotiations with other EU countries are already underway and options with Germany started to be explored in 2020.

 Why are double taxation treaties so important for Andorra?